A land of monotone plenty: Introduction

-In particular we obtain improved versions of the results from \cite{BeJu13} and \cite[Proposition 2.3]{KiPa13} as well as one half of the classical result stated in Theorem \ref{LGTrans}.
-To exemplify the applicability of Theorem \ref{MainTheorem} beyond optimization of finite products of spaces we prove a strengthened version of Pass' Monge-type result for a continuum of marginals \cite{Pa13}.
+Our Theorem \ref{MainTheorem} allows to obtain improved versions of the results from \cite{BeJu16} and \cite[Proposition 2.3]{KiPa13}, and it includes one implicaton of the classical result stated in Theorem \ref{LGTrans}.
+Finally, we use the result to prove a strengthened version of Pass' Monge-type result.
+In contrast to Pass' original derivation we do not require additional assumptions on the payoff functional or the prescribed marginals which might be difficult to verify in his intended applications.

-In independent work, Zaev \cite{Za14} obtains (among a number of further results) a theorem which is closely related to Theorem \ref{MainTheorem}; \cite{Za14} works in the setup of a multi-marginal transport problem allowing for additional linear constraints.
-We will discuss the precise relation in Section \ref{ZaevSection} below.